tuanvv1983/webCamSecurity/README.md

 Just playing with http://electron.atom.io/ and MediaRecorder API.

-After starting, the app do recording the video from webcam and storing in to a ./records folder
+After app starts, the video is recording from your webcam and is storing in to a ./records folder in base64 format

 #dev. install
 npm install

-#dev. start
+#dev. start development
 npm start

 #dev.build for win x64